kbase/relation_engine/api/README.md

 This will return the same form of results as above.

 **Note:** Currently, all queries are read-only.
-This includes view queries and ad-hoc admin queries.
+This includes stored queries and ad-hoc admin queries.
 Commands like `UPDATE` or `REMOVE` will fail.

 ### PUT /api/v1/documents